 Bible

-This year we are doing the Jesus Storybook Bible Curriculum.
-We explore one chapter once a week.
-On the other days, we do readings from the Jesus Calling devotional for kids.
+This year, we are doing the Jesus Storybook Bible Curriculum.
+We explore one chapter once a week, and on the other days, we read from the Jesus Calling devotional for kids.

 Art

-Outside of our artist study, we do regular drawings in our drawing journals, painting, collages, clay sculpture, and assorted 3D artwork.
+Outside of our artist study, we do regular drawings in our drawing journals, paintings, collages, clay sculptures, and assorted 3D artwork.

 My daughter will also attend weekly art lessons from September to November.